Discipleship: Responding to God’s Grace in Our Relationships

 Relationships of grace

 If we follow Jesus, grace should fill our families, our friendships and our workplaces.
 Being like Jesus means that we are not always demanding to get our own way.
 We are not bragging about ourselves or insulting others.
-Paul describes the results of God at work in our lives: “The fruit of [God’s] Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (Galatians 5:22-23).
+Paul describes the results of God at work in our lives: “The fruit of [God’s] Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control” (Galatians 5:22-23).

 Husbands, how would it make a difference in the way you treat your wife?
 (See Ephesians 5:25.)
 Wives, how would it affect you?
 (See verse 22.)
 Those who are employed, how would it affect your work?
 (See Ephesians 6:5-8.)